StrongholdBot/stronghold-website/src/tos.md

 We reserve the right to restrict or remove the Bot from any user or server at our discretion.

 ## 5. Contact
-If you have questions about these Terms, contact: @stabbyfork on Discord.
+If you have questions about these Terms, contact @stabbyfork on Discord or send an email to info@kasekorp.com.